lucarraro/traudem/README.md

 ### What this package does

--   It provides a guide to installation of TauDEM and its dependencies GDAL and MPI depending on your operating system.
+-   It provides a guide to installation of TauDEM and its dependencies GDAL and MPI, depending on your operating system.
 -   It checks that TauDEM and its dependencies are correctly installed and included to the PATH.
--   It provides wrapper commands that allow calling TauDEM methods from R.
+-   It provides wrapper commands for calling TauDEM methods from R.

 ### What this package does not